apache/trafficserver/doc/admin-guide/files/records.config.en.rst

   a single segment after ~1 second of inactivity and the record size ramping mechanism is repeated again.

+.. ts:cv:: CONFIG proxy.config.ssl.origin_session_cache INT 0

+   This configuration enables the SSL session cache for the origin server when set to ``1``.

+   Setting to ``0`` disables SSL session cache for the origin server.

+.. ts:cv:: CONFIG proxy.config.ssl.origin_session_cache.size INT 10240

+  This configuration specifies the maximum number of entries the SSL session cache for the origin server may contain.

+  Setting a value less than or equal to ``0`` effectively disables SSL session cache for the origin server.

 .. ts:cv:: CONFIG proxy.config.ssl.session_cache INT 2

    Enables the SSL session cache: